-Two teenage girls. . .were charged with physical, sexual, and emotional abuse of seven Alzheimer's patients over four months at the Good Samaritan Society nursing home in Albert Lea, MN, where they worked. . .The girls allegedly poked residents' breasts, hit their genitalia, stuck gloved fingers in their noses and mouths until they screamed, spit into their mouths, rubbed men until they became erect, and laughed about their exploits later at school or driving around town.
-(Marie-Theresa Connolly, "When the Mind Falters, Is Sex a Choice?," Washington Post, Sept.
-20, 2009; available at http://www.WashingtonPost.com/wpdyn/content/article/2009/09/18/AR2009091801144.html)
+...two teenage girls... were charged with physical, sexual and emotional abuse of seven Alzheimer's patients over four months at the Good Samaritan Society nursing home in Albert Lea, Minn., where they worked...
+The girls allegedly poked residents' breasts, hit their genitalia, stuck gloved fingers in their noses and mouths until they screamed, spit into their mouths, rubbed men until they became erect and laughed about their exploits later at school or driving around town.
+(Connolly, 2009).